indexmod/indexmod-old/delvey-anna.md

 indexmod.gq/edit
 -->

-Is a dauter of Russian immigrants from Colone suburbs, founder of the Anna Delvey Foundation in NYC, posing as a thoroughbred German woman, described by New York Magazine online supplement The Cut as "wannabe socialite busted for skipping out on pricey hotel bills", who was arrested in Malibu in the summer of 2017 and charged with six charges as thefts and their attempts.
-Since October 2017, Anna Delvey (Sorokina) awaits trial in Rikers Prison on the eponymous island near New York <span id="a2">[\[2\]](#f2)</span>.
+Is a dauter of Russian immigrants from Colone suburbs, founder of the Anna Delvey Foundation in NYC, posing as a thoroughbred German woman, described by New York Magazine online supplement The Cut as "wannabe socialite busted for skipping out on pricey hotel bills" <span id="a2">[\[2\]](#f2)</span>, who was arrested in Malibu in the summer of 2017 and charged with six charges as thefts and their attempts.
+Since October 2017, Anna Delvey (Sorokina) was arrested <span id="a3">[\[3\]](#f3)</span> and awaits trial in Rikers Prison on the eponymous island near New York.

 ![(Additional images correspondent to the article)]({{ site.url }}/images/{{ page.permalink }}-1.jpg)